Palaiseau

 Palaiseau ([palɛzo]) is a commune in the southern suburbs of Paris, France.
 It is located 17 km from the centre of Paris.
 Palaiseau is a sub-prefecture of the Essonne department and the seat of the Arrondissement of Palaiseau.

+A ranking from the newspaper Le Parisien in 2018 ranks Palaiseau as the third town in Essonne where it is good to be a parent.

+The town is home to several major French "Grandes écoles" on its territory: the École Polytechnique, the Institut d'optique Graduate School, ENSTA ParisTech, ENSAE ParisTech, the Institut Mines-Télécom, AgroParisTech as well as research centers Onera, Danone, Thales and EDF.

+History

+Palaiseau was a royal domain in the 6th century then again in the 18th century on the important road from Chartres to Paris.
+The population grew from the 19th century with the arrival of the railway connecting the town to Paris.
+Palaiseau then became a vacation spot, writers such as George Sand, Alexandre Dumas, Charles Péguy built their villas near the stations.

+The Hôtel de Ville was commissioned as a private house in 1770.

 Inhabitants of Palaiseau are known as Palaisiens.

 Population

 Education

 As of 2016, the primary schools in Palaiseau have 2,770 students.
 There are 12 public preschools (maternelles) and 10 public elementary schools.